Table of Contents

 • Updates the sequence state

-The append returns an operation result you can use to detect concurrency violations or other failures.
-This makes it safe to retry or compensate without duplicating events.
+The append returns an operation result you can use to detect schema errors, concurrency violations, constraint violations, and other append-time problems.
+This makes it safe to retry or revise without duplicating events.

 AppendResult

 Appending returns an AppendResult that describes whether the operation succeeded and includes details about what went wrong when it fails.
-It can surface concurrency violations, constraint violations, and other append-time problems.
+It can surface schema validation errors, concurrency violations, constraint violations, and other append-time problems.
 See Concurrency and Constraints for more on these cases.

 When to use